Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Experiments

-\paragraph{Protein sequence generation.} To test SA on a non-image domain with discrete structure, we applied the full pipeline to protein sequences from the Pfam RRM family~\cite{mistryPfamProteinFamilies2021} (PF00076, RNA Recognition Motif): $K{=}68$ aligned sequences, $L{=}71$ positions, one-hot encoded ($\mathbb{R}^{1420}$), PCA-reduced to $d{=}59$ (95\% variance), and $\ell_2$-normalized.
-The entropy inflection (Proposition~\ref{prop:entropy-derivative}) yields $\beta^*{=}3.85$, half the random-pattern prediction $\sqrt{d}{=}7.68$, because conserved residues in the RRM motif increase the effective variance of query-key similarities.
+\paragraph{Protein sequence generation.} We applied SA to protein sequences from the Pfam RNA Recognition Motif (RRM) family~\cite{mistryPfamProteinFamilies2021} (PF00076): $K{=}68$ aligned sequences, $L{=}71$ positions, one-hot encoded ($\mathbb{R}^{1420}$), PCA-reduced to $d{=}59$ (95\% variance retained), and $\ell_2$-normalized; the inverse PCA followed by per-position $\arg\max$ decoded chain endpoints back to amino acid sequences.
+This family size is typical of the low-data regime in which most Pfam families reside~\cite{finnPfamProteinFamilies2008}.
+The entropy inflection yielded $\beta^*{=}3.85$, half the random-pattern prediction $\sqrt{d}{=}7.68$, because conserved residues increase the effective similarity variance (Fig.~\ref{fig:protein-entropy}).
 We ran SA at $\beta{=}77$ ($20\beta^*$, retrieval) and $\beta{=}8$ ($2\beta^*$, generation) with the same 30-chain protocol.
-Table~\ref{tab:protein-main} reports the key comparison against the VAE (full results in Appendix~\ref{app:protein}).